The Perfect Weekend Getaway From St. Louis – Alton, Elsah, and Grafton, Illinois

-Location: 1 Front Gate Rd Elsah, Illinois
+Location: 1 Front Gate Rd Elsah, Illinois // MAP

-TreeHouse Wildlife is a non-profit organization committed to the rehabilitation of sick, injured and orphaned wildlife.
-Some of the animals at TreeHouse Wildlife are permanent residents as they are too injured or socialized to safely be put back to their natural habitat, others are nursed when they are young or rehabilitated to resume a normal life out in the wild.
+TreeHouse Wildlife Center is a non-profit organization committed to the rehabilitation of sick, injured, and orphaned wildlife.
+Some of the animals at TreeHouse Wildlife are permanent residents as they are too injured or socialized to safely be put back in their natural habitat.
+Others are nursed when they are young or rehabilitated to resume a normal life out in the wild.

-Location: 23956 Green Acres Rd Dow, Illinois
+Location: 23956 Green Acres Rd Dow, Illinois // MAP

 Regardless of where you sit, you’ll be sure to enjoy a one-hour tour of the rivers that also highlight the geographical and historical points of interest in the area.
-Onboard, you’ll also find restrooms and the Tiki Bar that offers drinks and light snacks.
+Onboard, you’ll also find restrooms and the Tiki Bar which offers drinks and light snacks.
 The Hakuna Matata is also available for private cruises.

 Location: 215 Water St. Grafton, Illinois

-Click here for other prices and cruise times
+Click here for prices and cruise times

 Looking for a wild adventure?
 Encounter “The Best View in the Midwest” for yourself while gliding in the sky; an experience that will simply take your breath away.
-This all-new course was designed by the infamous Treehouse Masters which makes this course unique to other zipline courses.
+This all-new course at Grafton Zipline Adventures was designed by the infamous Treehouse Masters which makes this course unique to other zipline courses.

-Location: 14 W Main St. Grafton, Illinois
+Location: 14 W Main St. Grafton // MAP

 There is nothing that shows the turning of the seasons like an orchard.
 Eckert Farms has been a family-owned and operated business for over 100 years that offers year-round seasonal crops such as blackberries, peaches, apples, and pumpkins.
 Enjoy fun for all ages while picking your own fresh apples and pumpkins right off the vine.

 Location: 20995 Eckert Orchard Rd.
-Grafton, Illinois
+Grafton // MAP

-Visit the largest state park in Illinois known for hiking, fishing, biking, camping, horseback riding and scenic views on the drive through the park.
-Pere Marquette offers eight different hiking trails of various lengths and difficulty that you’re bound to see wildlife including many species of birds.
+Pere Marquette State Park is the largest state park in Illinois known for hiking, fishing, biking, camping, horseback riding, and scenic views on the drive through the park.
+Pere Marquette offers eight different hiking trails of various lengths and difficulties that you’re bound to see wildlife including many species of birds.

 Location: 13112 Visitor Center Ln.
-Grafton, Illinois
+Grafton // MAP

 Hours: Monday-Friday 5:30am-8pm, Saturday & Sunday 8am-9pm